JATOS/JATOS_docs/versioned_docs/version-3.9.1/Overview/Papers-Citing-JATOS.md

 ### 2025
 Wessel, I., Krans, J., et al. (2025) Evidence That Tetris Reduces Immediate but Not Subsequent Daily Intrusions of a Trauma Film: A Multilab Replication Study. *Collabra: Psychology* [DOI](https://doi.org/10.1525/collabra.130791)

+Cooper, P., Lim, A., Irons, J., McGrath, M., Jarvis, H., Duenser, A. (2025) Trust in AI is dynamically updated based on users' expectations. *Proceedings of the Extended Abstracts of the CHI Conference on Human Factors in Computing Systems (CHI EA '25)*.
+[DOI](https://doi.org/10.1145/3706599.3719870)

 Batista, A. R., Folia, V., & Silva, S. (2025).
 More than a Bundle?
 Developing Adaptive Guidance for Task Selection in an Online, Semantic-Based Cognitive Stimulation Program. *Brain Sciences*.
 [DOI](https://doi.org/10.3390/brainsci15040419)

 Dome, L., & Wills, A. J. (2025). g-Distance: On the comparison of model and human heterogeneity. *Psychological Review*.
 [DOI](https://doi.org/10.1037/rev0000550)